gadenbuie/docker-rstudio-keras/README.md

 docker run -d -p 8787:8787 -e PASSWORD="SET A PASSWORD" grrrck/rstudio-keras
 ```

 Open up a `localhost:8787` in a browser and login as user `rstudio` with the password you set in the above command.
-Note that `rocker/verse` requires that you set a password; if not set the image will exist quickly with an error.
+The `rocker/verse` image requires that you manually set a password for RStudio; if not set the image will exit quickly and silently and you'll get an error in your browser when connecting to `localhost:8787`.

 If you use the default user (`rstudio`), keras and tensorflow will be pre-installed in a Python virtual environment in `~/.virtualenvs/r-tensorflow`.
 If you change the default user, you will need to run the following inside the RStudio interface on the image's first start.